De Klassieker: Violence between Ajax and Feyenoord

-Since the 70's there have been many clashes between the supporters of both clubs, of which Beverwijk in 1997 was infamous.
+Since the 70's there have been many clashes between the supporters of both clubs, including destructions inside stadiums.
+The Beverwijk in 1997 was most infamous.
 One Ajax fan, Carlo Picornie, was beaten to death by rival supporters, triggering more strict policies from the Dutch football association KNVB to tackle hooliganism.
 As a result of the incident, the two Klassiekers in 1997/98 were played without away fans.

 In 2004 Feyenoord player Jorge Acuña was taken to hospital with head, neck and rib injuries after Feyenoord players were attacked by Ajax hooligans during a match between the reserve teams of both clubs.
 Another Feyenoord player, Robin van Persie, had to be rescued by Ajax coach John van 't Schip and player Daniël de Ridder.

 In April 2005, riots took place around Feyenoord's ground involving hooligans from both sides and the riot police.
-Travelling Ajax fans had demolished the train transporting them to Rotterdam, and were forced to wait outside the stadium until the match was over.
+Travelling Ajax fans had demolished the train transporting them to Rotterdam after the train was sent back to Amsterdam before arriving in Rotterdam.
+The second train arrived in Rotterdam but the fans were forced to wait outside the stadium until the match was over.
 Meanwhile, Feyenoord supporters who had just seen their team lose 2:3, were determined to clash with rivals from Amsterdam, who had not seen the match.

 Hooligans filmed by police were shown on national TV.
 Virtually every hooligan on TV handed himself in.

 In February 2009, the mayors of Amsterdam and Rotterdam made an agreement with the KNVB to ban visiting fans from the away games for the next five seasons in an effort to curb the violence.
 However, after Ajax fans threw fireworks on the field during the 2014 KNVB Cup Final, Ajax banned its supporters from traveling to Rotterdam through at least the 2016-17 season.

 In March 2015, the Ajax clubhouse was burned down for which the cause is officially unknown.
 However the police and Ajax fans suspected Feyenoord fans to have been behind this event.
 Ajax hooligans planned a revenge attack on Feyenoord fans but were stopped by police.